brettwooldridge/HikariCP/README.md

 ##### Infrequently used

+:white_check_mark:``initializationFailFast``<br/>
+This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
+This property has no effect if ``minimumIdle`` is 0.
+If you want your application to start *even when* the database is down/unavailable, set this property to ``false``.
+*Default: true*

+:negative_squared_cross_mark:``isolateInternalQueries``<br/>
+This property determines whether HikariCP isolates internal pool queries, such as the connection alive test, in their own transaction.
+Since these are typically read-only queries, it is rarely necessary to encapsulate them in their own transaction.
+This property only applies if ``autoCommit`` is disabled.
+*Default: false*

+:negative_squared_cross_mark:``readOnly``<br/>
+This property controls whether *Connections* obtained from the pool are in read-only mode by default.
+Note some databases do not support the concept of read-only mode, while others provide query optimizations when the *Connection* is set to read-only.
+Whether you need this property or not will depend largely on your application and database.
+*Default: false*

+:negative_squared_cross_mark:``registerMbeans``<br/>
+This property controls whether or not JMX Management Beans ("MBeans") are registered or not.
+*Default: false*

+:abc:``catalog``<br/>
+This property sets the default *catalog* for databases that support the concept of catalogs.
+If this property is not specified, the default catalog defined by the JDBC driver is used.
+*Default: driver default*

+:abc:``connectionInitSql``<br/>
+This property sets a SQL statement that will be executed after every new connection creation before adding it to the pool.
+If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.
+*Default: none*

+:abc: ``connectionCustomizerClassName``<br/>
+This property allows you to specify an implementation of the ``IConnectionCustomizer`` interface.
+The ``customize(Connection)`` method will be invoked on each new connection *before* it is added to the pool.
+*Default: none*

 :abc:``driverClassName``<br/>
 HikariCP will attempt to resolve a driver through the DriverManager based solely on the ``jdbcUrl``, but for some older drivers the ``driverClassName`` must also be specified.
 Omit this property unless